- Highest & Best

 šØ The absence of any leases for Miamiās biggest planned skyscrapers puts into question whether they will even be built, the paper said.

-š« Out-of-town firms arenāt seeking offices in Miami like they used to, so the volume of leasing declined in the first three months of this year as compared to a year ago, according to brokerage CBRE.
-Much of the space leased this year was claimed by firms already in the city ā suggesting a smaller pool of takers now than two years ago, when corporate relocations were more robust.
+š« Out-of-town firms arenāt seeking offices in Miami like they used to, leading to a drop in leasing volume in the first three months of this year compared to last, according to brokerage CBRE.
+Most newly leased space went to companies already based in the city, signaling a smaller pool of takers now than two years ago, when corporate relocations were more robust.

 š§±The not-yet-built towers seeking tenants include: One Brickell City Centre, (to be Floridaās largest office); Santander Tower; and 848 Brickell, whose lux tenant search we wrote about here.